Police Complaints Authority (India): Punjab Police Complaints Authority

 In October 2019, Government cleared appointments to be made to the State Police Complaints Authority and Divisional Police Complaints Authorities under 'The Punjab Police Act, 2007,' approving the Punjab Police (Appointment of Chairperson and Members of Complaints Authorities), Rules, 2019.
 In January 2020, retired IAS officer (instead of retired judge) NS Kalsi was appointed as chairman of Police Complaints Authority (PCA) for three years from 8 applicants.
 As per Punjab state human rights commission records, from 1997 to August 2018, 54 per cent (1.44 lakh) of the total 2.63 lakh human rights violations complaints received by it were against police officials which included complaints of abuse of power, false implication in any case and unlawful detention.

 Tamil Nadu Police Complaints Authority

 In Tamil Nadu, a Government Order was issued on 14 November 2019 for the constitution of the State level as well as district level police complaints authorities in accordance with Chapter IV of the Tamil Nadu Police (Reforms) Act of 2013.

 Telangana Police Complaints Authority

-In February 2020, Telangana High Court bench directed the state government to frame rules and regulations pertaining to the constitution of SSC and PCA by March 6.
+In February 2020, Telangana High Court bench directed the state government to frame rules and regulations pertaining to the constitution of SSC and PCA by 6 March.

+District Police Complaint Authorities

+District Police Complaint Authorities (DPCAs) are independent oversight bodies established at the district level in India to address public grievances and complaints against police misconduct.

+They were recommended by the Supreme Court of India in the Prakash Singh v.
+Union of India (2006) case as part of a broader police reform mandate.

+Each DPCA typically consists of a Chairperson, usually a retired district judge, and one or two members with experience in public administration, civil society, or human rights.

+The district authorities have the power to Inquire into complaints of misconduct by police officers below the rank of Deputy Superintendent of Police (DSP).
+The complaints against SP and above ranking officers are under the purview of State Police Complaint Authority (SPCA).

 Criticism

 Police Complaints Authorities are currently considered lame-duck institutions that lacks bite with the diluted provisions of the Authority.
 It is often criticised for delay in justice.

+Recent updates 2023 - Mass.Manoj Kumawat based from pune had recently been appointed as Police Complaints Authority for District Level Post.
+Chairperson has sent his application to Ministry Of Home Affairs to conduct the further process of appointment to the State Govt.
+Police Complaints Authority.